Seated Forward Bend Pose

 Then as you exhale, stretch your hands forward and grab your toes.
 You can grab the sides of your feet with your hands if it's too difficult to grab the toes.

 Another option is to grab your ankles if you cannot reach the feet at all.
-Try to clasp each of your big toes in between the thumbs and first fingers of each hand.
+Try to clasp each of your big toes between the thumbs and first fingers of each hand.

 Step Three